dmrickert/CIS600Project/README.md

 minor inconsistencies with the computer vision and temporary loss of face or open eyes to behaviors such as blinking or sneezing.

+Pausing/playing music is used to allow us to demonstrate a simple way how this attention tracker can be used to action another system.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine.